brimdata/zed/docs/zq/language.md

 ```
 <field>
 ```
-For each input value to the outer scope, the assignment form create a binding between each `<expr>` evaluated in the outer scope and each `<var>`, which represents a new symbol in the inner scope of the `<query>`.
+For each input value to the outer scope, the assignment form creates a binding between each `<expr>` evaluated in the outer scope and each `<var>`, which represents a new symbol in the inner scope of the `<query>`.
 In the field reference form, a single identifier `<id>` refers to a field